nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * **`Text Files`**: Holds the data of the app in memory

-Explanations on how each component is designed and how it functions are further elaborated in the following chapters of the developer guide.
+Explanations on how each component is designed and how it functions are further elaborated in the following chapters of the developer guide. <br>

 ### 2.2.
 UIManager Component
 ![img.png](images/ui_design.png)

 The UI of the application is managed by the [`UiManager`](https://github.com/AY2021S2-CS2113T-T09-2/tp/blob/master/src/main/java/seedu/duke/ui/UiManager.java) class as shown by the class diagram above.
 The individual UI classes for each feature such as `AliasUi`, `DailyRouteUi` and
 `FavouriteUi` extend the `UiManager` class.
-The UiManager class consists of the methods that are used to display recurrent messages on the *CLI* and also the utilities to get the user's inputs.
+The UiManager class consists of the methods that are used to display recurrent messages on the *CLI* and also the utilities to get the user's inputs. <br>

-The `UiManager` requires the static string variables from the `CommonMessages` class to obtain the commonly used messages that such as the divider and input headers.
+The `UiManager` requires the static string variables from the `CommonMessages` class to obtain the commonly used messages that such as the divider and input headers. <br>

 The individual UI classes contain the methods that are used to get user inputs specific to the needs of the specific feature that it is responsible for.
 For example, when the routing feature is to be executed, the UI will need to prompt the user to obtain 2 inputs, namely the `from block` and the `to block`.
 Hence, the `RouterUi` contains the `getRoutingInfo()` method which will prompt the user for these two inputs using the utility methods from the UiManager.
-Methods to get user input are called upon directly from the command classes of the specific feature command.
+Methods to get user input are called upon directly from the command classes of the specific feature command. <br>

-The `UiManager` component,
+The `UiManager` Component:
-* displays messages in the *CLI*.
+* displays messages in the *CLI*. <br>
-* provides the Ui classes of the respective features with the utilities to obtain user input specific to their needs.
+* provides the Ui classes of the respective features with the utilities to obtain user input specific to their needs. <br>

 ### 2.3.
 Parser Component
 ![img.png](images/ParserComponent.png)

 As shown above in the class diagram, **Parser component** is made out of the `Parser` class.
-After the `UiManager` reads in the user command, `NusMaze` makes use of the `Parser` to interpret the user command and it will instantiate a new Command object to execute the command.
+After the `UiManager` reads in the user command, `NusMaze` makes use of the `Parser` to interpret the user command and it will instantiate a new Command object to execute the command. <br>

 The Sequence diagram shown below is of a scenario where the user inputs an `invalid input`.
-It will allow you to get a better understanding of how the `Parser` class interacts with `NusMaze` and `UiManager`.
+It will allow you to get a better understanding of how the `Parser` class interacts with `NusMaze` and `UiManager`. <br>

 ![img.png](images/Parsersequencediagram.png)